-We now evaluate cPICSEL and aPICSEL.
+We now evaluate the cPICSEL and aPICSEL schemes.
 We compare against the native Windows XP DVFS scheme, displaying reductions in power consumption and temperature.
 In Section 4.4, we also present user satisfaction results.

-Our evaluations are based on user studies conducted by both Arindam Mallik and me.
-These are described in Section 4.1.
+Our evaluations are based on user studies, as described in Section 4.1.
 We trace the user's activity on the system during the use of the applications and monitor the responses of Windows DVFS, cPICSEL, and aPICSEL.
 For studies involving PICSEL, the cPICSEL and aPICSEL algorithms are used online to control the clock frequency in response to APC and APR values.
 In the rest of this section, we first describe a user study of PICSEL that provides both independent results and traces for later use.
 Next, we present dynamic CPU power consumption estimates, system power measurements, and temperature measurements.

 PICSEL estimates user-perceived performance via APC and APR values and customizes processor frequency to the individual user.
 This typically leads to significant power savings compared to existing dynamic frequency schemes that rely only on CPU utilization as feedback.
 The frame buffer readings and the corresponding calculations for measuring user-perceived performance are infrequent, and impose less than 2% computational overhead.
-PICSEL performs APC and APR readings during user studies, hence all the results presented for PICSEL (including power and user satisfaction) include this overhead and its potential impact on user satisfaction.
+We must note that PICSEL performs APC and APR readings during user studies, hence all the results presented for PICSEL (including power and user satisfaction) include this overhead and its potential impact on user satisfaction.
+A more efficient, GPU-based implementation could be used to further reduce this overhead.